krem13/React_website/README.md

 # React_website
 My first project in React.
 A small blog webpage.
-It is a MERN website, so you will need MongoDB for database.
+<br />It is a MERN website, so you will need MongoDB for database.

 # File structure
 <ul>